Sherwood Forest visitor centre development

 A bright new chapter

-A consortium led by the RSPB has been chosen as the preferred bidder to design, build and operate a new visitor centre and to manage the stunning natural habitats within Sherwood Forest Country Park.
+A consortium led by the RSPB was chosen by the County Council as the preferred bidder to design, build and operate the new visitor centre and to manage the stunning natural habitats within Sherwood Forest Country Park.

-The consortium also features The Sherwood Forest Trust, Continuum Attractions and Thoresby Estate as part of a £5.3m investment programme.
+The consortium also features The Sherwood Forest Trust and Thoresby Estate as part of a £6m investment programme.

 Around 350,000 visitors visit the park each year and the hugely successful Robin Hood Festival will take place again in 2018.